The 50 best restaurants in Perth to drink and dine your way through in 2023

 It would be easy to over-complicate things, but put quite simply: Monsterella gets a lot of things just right.
 Handmade, wood-fired pizzas, on bases fermented for 48 hours?
 Perfetto.
 A selection of pasta that will tempt even the most fanatic pizza fiend?
 Buon appetito!

 Keen for a more intimate vibe?
-Head next door to sister wine bar Mummucc‘, favourite night-off haunt of dozens of Perth chefs.
+Head next door to Monsterella’s bougier sister wine bar Mummucc‘, favourite night-off haunt of dozens of Perth chefs.
 For a bar named “mother”, Mummucc’ is really rather… Sexy.
 We don’t mean to get Freudian, but one glance at those Skull Island prawns with bottarga butter and chilli vinegar, or the octopus arrostocini with a fiery nduja oil… Well, we’re drooling.
 Add in the ample wine list?
 We’re in love.

-Address: 46-56 Grantham Street, Wembley
+46-56 Grantham Street, Wembley

-Address: 12 Rokeby Road, Subiaco
+Corner of Rokeby and Roberts Road, Subiaco

 Vinotto